 2. Add personal touches to your space

-Integrating personal touches can be something as simple as putting up pictures of loved ones in your space, something that Sydney-based mechanical engineering student, Adit Shah, implements in his own room at Urbanest.
+Integrating personal touches can be something as simple as putting up pictures of loved ones in your space, something that Sydney-based mechanical engineering student, Adit Shah, implements in his own room.

 “This makes the room more homely and helps you stay close to loved ones,” he says.

 Adit also mentions that notice boards are an excellent addition to any student home.

 “You can create a personalised display to make your room look ten times better.
 Pin pictures, tickets, wristbands, leaflets, and anything else you gather during your time as a student.”